-Grace Solero is a true one-of-a-kind artist who’s hard to pigeonhole.
-She possesses a visceral voice of astounding range and a powerful stage presence that points to past dance, theater acting and gymnastics training.
+Grace Solero is a true one-of-a-kind artist who's hard to pigeonhole.
+She possesses a visceral voice of astounding range and a powerful stage presence that points to past dance, theatre acting and gymnastics training.
 She conveys deep emotions, darkness and light combined, revealing a songcraft that shies away from the ordinary, spanning with ease from hard rock to folk.

 In the group she lends her name to, her star quality is matched by that of California-born, London-based lead guitarist, singer/songwriter Dan Beaulaurier, whose style displays a rare mix of technical mastery and real soul.
 The versatile Bjorn Zetterlund on bass and multi instrumentalist Dave Guy on drums/percussion complete the band.

 Together they play raw, grungy, dreamy, atmospheric rock in a highly dynamic and energetic show, both sonically and visually.
 They have been performing everywhere from intimate clubs to large stages in both Europe and the USA.

 Their new album ‘Metamorphosis’ is due for release in 2021, date to be announced.
-A rock album with colors from some unconventional instruments like glockenspiel, singing bowl, cello, Hammond B3 organ and psaltery.
-‘Awake’, the first single off the forthcoming album, has been released in July 2020, also supported by a cinematic music video.
-The second single ‘Lucid Dream’ played on BBC Radio 6 by Tom Robinson.
+A rock album with colours from some unconventional instruments like glockenspiel, singing bowl, cello, Hammond B3 organ and psaltery.
+‘Awake’, the first single off the forthcoming album, has been released in July 2020, supported by a cinematic music video, followed by the second single ‘Lucid Dream’ played on BBC Radio 6 by Tom Robinson.
 Their new single ‘Love and Addiction’ has just been released.

 Their debut album ‘New Moon’ is a glorious sonic collision of musical influences.
 It includes the singles ‘If You Feel’ played by Bob Harris on BBC Radio 6, ‘Apartheid’ playlisted by Bruce Dickinson on BBC Radio 6 and ‘Troops’ performed at live sessions on BBC London.
 Emerging like a dark pop-rock cloud with its gritty lyricism, soaring riffs and pain ridden vocals, New Moon has been critically acclaimed by magazines including Classic Rock, Guitar Techniques and The Fly.